stonith404/pingvin-share/README.md

 3. Change `PUBLIC_APPWRITE_HOST` in the `.env` file to the host where your Appwrite instance runs
 4. Change `PUBLIC_MAX_FILE_SIZE` in the `.env` file to the max file size limit you want

+## Additional configurations

+### SMTP

+1. Enable `PUBLIC_MAIL_SHARE_ENABLE` in the `.env` file.
+2. Visit your Appwrite console, click on functions and select the `Create Share` function.
+3. At the settings tab change the empty variables to your SMTP setup.

 ## Known issues / Limitations

 Pingvin Share is currently in beta and there are issues and limitations that should be fixed in the future.